ChoiwahChow/gap_package_generator/README.md

-# algebra_gap_generator
+# gap_package_generator

-This package generates gap libraries for a given input file in the Mace4 input FOL format.
+This python package generates gap libraries for a given input file in the Mace4 input FOL format.
 The output is a gap package, with documentation.